ScriptRaccoon/portfolio-website/src/data/posts/google-apps-script-setup.md

 In other words, even with this piece of code neither your editor nor esbuild will know that the function is being used.

 If you really want to get rid of the stupid code, a post-build script can do this for you automatically.
-So, write some cleanup logic in `cleanup.js` for `dist/code.js` using Node's `fs` module, and then execute it like so:
+That is, write some cleanup logic in `cleanup.js` for `dist/code.js`, and then execute it like so:

 ```json
 {